The page covers:

 (left) Ceiling decorated with a gilded frame (having lions and quinces at its corners) and a 1612 fresco by Antonio Viviani depicting Genesis 17:3-9 "Abram fell facedown, and God said to him: As for me, this is my covenant with you.
 You will be the father of many nations" (NIV); (right) ceiling decorated with the Barberini bees and the sun, another heraldic symbol of the family

-In 1626 Cardinal Francesco Barberini donated the Sforza property to his brother Taddeo who in the following year commissioned Carlo Maderno the construction of a new residence which was to include the Sforza building; the architect was assisted in his activity by Francesco Borromini, a young relative.
+In 1626 Cardinal Francesco Barberini donated the Sforza property to his brother Taddeo who in the following year commissioned Carlo Maderno, the leading architect of the time, the construction of a new residence which was to include the Sforza building; the architect was assisted in his activity by Francesco Borromini, a young relative.
 Initially Maderno designed an imposing building with a long fašade; because of the sloping ground he then modified the initial project by reducing the length of the fašade and by adding two wings.
 Maderno died in 1629 and the Barberini asked Bernini, a member of their inner circle, to complete their palace.

 Bernini worked with the assistance of Borromini and thus it is not always clear what was designed by Maderno,